Wireless onion router

 A wireless onion router is a router that uses Tor to connect securely to a network.
 The onion router allows the user to connect to the internet anonymously creating an anonymous connection.
 Tor works using an overlaid network which is free throughout the world, this overlay network is created by using numerous relay points created using volunteer which helps the user hide personal information behind layers of encrypted data like layers of an onion.
 Routers are being created using Raspberry Pi adding a wireless module or using its own inbuilt wireless module in the later versions.

-This router provides encryption at the seventh layer (application layer) of the OSI model, which makes it transparent encryption, the user does not have to think about how the data will be sent or received.
+It has transparent encryption for the application, the user does not have to think about how the data will be sent or received.
 The encrypted data includes the destination and origin IP address of the data and the current relay point only knows the previous and the next hop of the encrypted packet.
 These relay points are selected in a random order and can only decrypt a single layer before forwarding it to the next hop where is the procedure is followed unless it is the destination point.

 Applications

 A wireless router which can use the onion router network can be used to keep the user safe from hackers or network sniffers.
 The data captured by them won't make any sense as it will only look like messed up text.
 These are small and handy which will give the user a freedom to carry this tool and connect to the network from anywhere.
 This setup does not require installation of Tor browser on the work station.
-Whistle blowers and NGO workers use this network to pass information or to talk to their family without disclosing any information.
+Whistleblowers and NGO workers use this network to pass information or to talk to their family without disclosing any information.
 The applications of wireless onion router are common to a normal router, it provides access that allows it to be placed at a site and users can get connected.

 Tor can be used in security focused Operating Systems, messengers, browsers.
 These can be anonymised using Tor network.